 With over 40 years of experience in retirement planning, Paul has become somewhat of an industry mentor.
 It has been his privilege to visit with and structure a retirement for more than 6,000 families.
 Many of these folks were ready for retirement but their financial portfolios were not ready to provide income that could last up to 30 years.
 Paul has protected thousands of his clients from the nursing home, government taxation, market volatility and low yields from their banks.
 He finds it extremely rewarding to help his clients find income they didn’t know they had by maximizing their Social Security, 401(k)s, IRAs, savings and portfolios.

 Paul prizes the independence of his practice.
 “I work for my client and no one else,” he says.
-“By being independent, I get to show my clients the best of everything, whereas If I worked at a bank or brokerage firm, they would only get to see products tied to fees.”
+“Being independent, I get to show my clients the best of everything, whereas If I worked at a bank or brokerage firm, they would only get to see products tied to fees.”
 Besides his belief in offering zero-fee annuities, Paul personally owns the products he offers.
 He provides same-day response times for his clients over a six-day work schedule.
 And he makes sure each client has a succession plan in place for their security.
-Part of these succession plans involve Paul’s son Travis, who recently obtained his Series 65 designation, and Paul’s wife Sadie, a former registered nurse who provides clients with Medicare advice.
+Part of these succession plans involve Paul’s son Travis, who has his Series 65 designation, and Paul’s wife Sadie, a former registered nurse who provides clients with Medicare advice.

-Travis has lived in Cypress for more than 25 years.
-He is also vice president and development director for Pacific Coast Youth Foundation, a nonprofit for at-risk youth in Orange County that began as a memorial to his cousin Ernie.
-In his free time, Travis enjoys snowboarding, surfing, camping, fishing and golf.
-He and his wife plan to welcome their first child, a daughter, in March.
+Travis resides in Cypress, Calif.
+He is the vice president and development director for Pacific Coast Youth Foundation, a nonprofit for at-risk youth in Orange County that began as a memorial to his cousin Ernie.
+Travis enjoys snowboarding, surfing, camping, fishing, and golf in his free time.
+He and his wife welcomed their second daughter together in October.
 They also have a golden retriever named Baloo.